Force of Evil (1948)

 ‘The passages of fast action are brilliantly done, and the kidnapping with the death of the informer, takes us back to the best days of the gangster cycle in the thirties.’
 (Dilys Powell, Sunday Times, April 1949)

-After the war, lighter camera equipment and the influence of Italian neo-realism (Rome, Open City, 1945 / The Bicycle Thief, 1948) meant that location work was much more popular — although often not with studio bosses, who found it harder to control productions that weren’t on the same lot as they were.
+After the war, lighter camera equipment and the influence of Italian neo-realism (Rome, Open City, 1945 and of course you crazed souls, get into The Bicycle Thief, 1948) meant that location work was much more popular — although often not with studio bosses, who found it harder to control productions that weren’t on the same lot as they were.

 A great early example was Hitchcock’s Shadow of a Doubt (1943) which featured great photography of Santa Rosa.
 Indeed, rather than using extras in Shadow of a Doubt, Hitchcock let members of the public wander through the shots, which gave Shadow a feel of its own.